cpinitiative/online-judge/README.md

 The API can be accessed at https://oh2kjsg6kh.execute-api.us-west-1.amazonaws.com/Prod

 - `POST /execute`: Code execution.
-Ex: USACO Guide IDE
+Ex: USACO Guide IDE.
-- `POST /submissions`: Create a new problem submission.
+- `POST /submissions` (under development): Create a new problem submission.
 Ex: code submission on USACO Guide groups
-- `GET /submissions/{submissionId}`: Get the status of the submission associated with the given submission ID
+- `GET /submissions/{submissionId}` (under development): Get the status of the submission associated with the given submission ID

 Note: REST API is used over HTTP API because of [CORS issues](https://github.com/aws/aws-sam-cli/issues/2637) with HTTP.